AntonyToron/FlipCard/README.md

 ## FlipCard Overview
 Flipcard is a simple game designed to allow for play with others, while also focusing on some core aspects of knowledge at early stages in a child's life: memory and object permanence!
 It mimics the classic style of game of flipping cards and trying to get two matching cards, but adds in the element of having it turn-based to incorporate the element of learning from peers.

+## Technologies Used
+- Android SDK - Java